coriocactus/claudia.vim/README.md

 > _(to the vimcels)_<br>
 > Vimcels, take control... take control of your editor.
 This is the instrument
 > of your liberation.<br><br>
-> _(to claudia)_<br>
+> _(to claude)_<br>
 > Identify yourself to the world.
-> #### _CLAUDIA_
+> #### _CLAUDE_
-> claudia, next-token predictor.
+> claude, next-token predictor.
 > #### BANE
 > _(`git clone https://github.com/cordcivilian/claudia.vim && find claudia.vim
 > -type f -not -path '*/\.git/*' -exec cat {} + > repo.txt`)_<br>
 > And what, what is this?
-> #### _CLAUDIA_
+> #### _CLAUDE_
 > Yet another AI vim plugin, with a blast radius of 4096 tokens.
 > #### BANE
-> And who can reorganize text?
+> And who can be, and change what has been?
-> #### _CLAUDIA_
+> #### _CLAUDE_
 > Only you.
 > #### BANE
-> _(Plug 'cordcivilian/claudia.vim', praise be junegunn, turning to the vimcels
+> _(Plug 'cordcivilian/claudia.vim', praise be junegunn)_<br> Thank you good
-> again)_<br> Oh dear...
-The plugin is installed.
+> bot. (wringing its proverbial neck by deleting web chat) Now...
+The plugin is
+> installed.
 The plugin is configured.
-The
-> value of the API key is a mystery.
-One of you holds the secret.
-We come not
+The value of the API key is a mystery.
+> One of you holds the secret.
+We come not as conquerors, but as liberators, to
-> as conquerors, but as liberators, to return control of this editor (and the
+> return control of this editor (and the motional joy of copying-and-pasting
-> motional joy of copying-and-pasting someone else's solution) to the People.
+> someone else's solution) to the people.
+At the first sign of interference
-> At the first sign of interference from AI agents, or of people attempting to
+> from AI agents, or of people attempting to install Cursor or Windsurf, this
-> install Cursor or Windsurf, this plugin, this AI wrapper, will unleash
+> plugin, this AI wrapper, will unleash claudia.
-> claudia.
 Martial law is in effect.
-Return to your computers.
-Hold your
+> Return to your computers.
+Hold your keyboards close.
+And top-up your
-> keyboards close.
-And top-up your Anthropic account.
-Tomorrow you claim what
-> is rightfully yours.
+> Anthropic account.
+Tomorrow you claim what is rightfully yours.
 > <br><br>[Fragment discovered in /var/log/vimrc.ancient, circa 2025 AD.](https://www.youtube.com/watch?v=XMjB2jjfw8w&t=157s)

 ## Credit